 Pork & Pickle: Perhaps the best bet on this list — a Southern barbecue spot, or at least the airport chain version of it.
 Expect lots of smoky meat (ribs and brisket), and generally heavier comfort fare like burgers, and mac and cheese [Gate 1]

-Bistrot MTL: It actually leans more towards a casual café than formal bistro food, but there’s pasta, soup, crepes, and more [Gate 48]
+Bistrot MTL: It leans more casual café than chic bistro, but there’s pasta, soup, crepes, and more [Gate 48]

 Ryu: Sushi, smoothies, and poke bowls from a Montreal staple [Gate 49]